Mar Thoma Syrian Church: Relationship with Malankara Orthodox Syrian Church

 Both Mar Thoma Church and Malankara Orthodox Church believes that their Primates are occupying the Ecclesiastical Throne of St Thomas.

 Both churches share church buildings to conduct their worship services at several places such as Chengannur, Koorthamala, Bahrain, Hyderabad etc. with peace and mutual love.
 These serve as examples of Christian Unity and brotherhood that many other churches can learn from and replicate.

-Relationship with STECI, Old Catholic and Lutheran churches

-The Mar Thoma Church has concluded its ecumenical dialogue with the Old Catholic Churches of the Union of Utrecht in 2014.
-This dialogue is in the process of reception.
-There is an ecumenical dialogue of the Mar Thoma Syrian Church with the Lutheran churches.